SpenceKonde/megaTinyCore/README.md

 # List of Tools sub-menus
 * Tools -> Chip - sets the specific part within a selected family to compile for and upload to.
 * Tools -> Clock Speed - sets the clock speed.
 You must burn bootloader after changing between 16/8/4/1MHz and 20/10/5MHz to apply the changes (ie, changing from 20MHz to 10MHz does not require burning bootloader, changing from 20MHz to 16MHz does).
 A virgin chip will be set to use the 20MHz internal oscillator as it's base clock source, so 20/10/5MHz clock speed options should work without an initial "burn bootloader" - though we still recommend it to ensure that all other fuses are set to the values you expect.
 * Tools -> Retain EEPROM - determines whether to save EEPROM when uploading a new sketc.
 You must burn bootloader after changing this to apply the changes.
+This option is not available on Optiboot board definitions - programming through the bootloader does not execute a chip erase function.
+* Tools -> UART pins - All of these parts have the potential to remap the UART pins.
+This menu option sets which pins will be used as TX and RX by default.
+If Optiboot is being used, the selection from this menu when you "burn bootloader" will set which set of pins will be used by Optiboot (however, once the bootloader has been uploaded, you may change this if you need the sketch to use the other set of pins - the pins chosen when the bootloader was burned will still be used for uploads, but the current selection will be used by the sketch).
 * Tools -> B.O.D.
 Voltage - If Brown Out Detection is enabled, when Vcc falls below this voltage, the chip will be held in reset.
 You must burn bootloader after changing this to apply the changes.
 Take care that these threshold voltages are not exact - they may vary by as much as +/- 0.3v! (depending on threshold level - see electrical characteristics section of datasheet).
 Be sure that you do not select a BOD threshold voltage that could be triggered during programming, as this can prevent successful programming via UPDI (reported in #86).
+* Tools -> UPDI/Reset pin - This menu is only available on board definitions that use the Optiboot bootloader.
+If set to UPDI, the pin will be left as the UPDI pin, there will be no hardware reset pin - to enter the bootloader, disconnect and reconnect power to the part, and upload within 8 seconds.
+If set to Reset, the pin will be configured to act as reset, like a classic AVR, but **UPDI programming will no longer work - you must use an HV programmer if you wish to reenable UPDI** - if the pin is set to reset, the version of Optiboot uploaded will jump straight to the application after a power-on reset, and will only enter the bootloader if reset by software reset or via the reset pin.
+The bootloader will also only wait 1 second for a sketch (ie, it behaves like optiboot does on classic AVR microcontrollers), instead of 8.
 * Tools -> B.O.D.
 Mode (active) - Determines whether to enable Brown Out Detection when the chip is not sleeping.
 You must burn bootloader after changing this to apply the changes.
 * Tools -> B.O.D.
 Mode (sleep) - Determines whether to enable Brown Out Detection when the chip is sleeping.
 You must burn bootloader after changing this to apply the changes.
 * Tools -> DAC Reference Voltage - Determines the voltage reference for the DAC.
 This should be less than Vcc to get the right voltage.
 You do not need to use Burn Bootloader to apply changes to this menu.